bparanj/crystal/electronics/design/impedance-mismatch.md

 ### Summary of Impacts:

-- Current Control:
+Current Control:

 Higher inductive reactance at higher frequencies limits current flow.

-- Energy Storage:
+Energy Storage:

 Inductors store energy, smoothing out changes in current.

-- Phase Shifts:
+hase Shifts:

 Inductors cause a phase shift between current and voltage.

-- Filters and Resonance:
+Filters and Resonance:

 Inductive reactance is used to design filters and resonant circuits for frequency selection or signal conditioning.